viclw17/viclw17.github.io/_posts/2016-04-10-specular-shading-optimization.md

 ---
-layout: post
-title: Specular Shading Optimization
+title: Specular Shading Optimization For A More Natural Looking
-description: "Optimizing specular shader to achieve a more natural looking."
-modified: 2016-04-10
+date: 2016-04-10
+tags:
-tags: [Unity Shader]
+- [Unity Shader]
-image:
-  feature:
-  credit:
-  creditlink:
+- [Unity]
+- [Shader]
+- [Optimization]
 ---

 When learning and practicing shader programming for Unity, I found the [Cg Wiki](https://en.wikibooks.org/wiki/Cg_Programming/Unity) website extremely benevolent on getting a well-rounded understanding of how to shade an object step by step.
 Apart from the magic configuration parts(Shader Properties/Passes/Tags etc.) of a typical Unity shader, the main function-related part of the shader only lies between _CGPROGRAM_ and _ENDCG_.
 According to my practice, I believe [Cg Wiki](https://en.wikibooks.org/wiki/Cg_Programming/Unity) and [Unity Shader Reference](http://docs.unity3d.com/Manual/SL-Reference.html) can cover almost all the basic tricks of Unity shader programming. ;)